CommonAccord/Cmacc-Org/Doc/GH/FutureCommerce/ULOM/Bryan/Demo/06_Acme_Robinson_LeftTalkAgt_v01.md

 Note=Really rough.
 Needs to be broken out into separate pieces and restated.
-But this step can next evolve into an NDA, a Assignment, a Consulting, a User Agreement, etc.
+But this step can next evolve into an NDA, Assignment, Consulting, User Agreement, etc.

 Note1=The parties want to meet, talk, exchange views and information, without commitment.
-Reversing a legal device like a CopyLeft License, this LeftTalk agreement creates a kind of legal Cone of Rationality (a "Get Smart Contract").
+Reversing a legal device (like a CopyLeft License), this LeftTalk agreement creates a legal Cone of Rationality (a "Get Smart Contract").

-Note2=For convenience, we reference all the sections but only use some of them.
+Note2=For convenience, we reference all the sections, but only use some of them.

 Dispute.sec=Any disputes under {this_Agreement} may be brought in the state courts and the Federal courts for {Dispute.Seat}, and the parties hereby consent to the personal jurisdiction and exclusive venue of these courts.